A Chic Designer Hotel in the Heart of San Francisco

 - Japanese Garden & Courtyard: Fashioned after a traditional Japanese garden fusing simple lines, natural landscapes and plantings, the new garden has a pagoda, koi pond and lounge leading from the lobby bar with a firepit.

-- The Japanese-inspired design including shou sugi ban technique, traditionally used to fire-proof housing siding by burning or charring the wood for a beautiful charred and blackened look that has the texture of crocodile skin.
+- The Hotel's Japanese-inspired design: Incorporating shou sugi ban technique, traditionally used to fire-proof housing siding by burning or charring the wood for a beautiful charred and blackened look that has the texture of crocodile skin.
 Additionally, many of the brackets that hold hotel’s beams together are custom hot-rolled steel brackets, reflecting the intricate beam and bracket detailing used in old Japanese houses.

-Rates starting at $249/night – a great value in a city with rates close to $400/night on average, according to Bloomberg.
+Rates start at $249/night – a great value in a city where rooms are close to $400/night on average, according to Bloomberg.